On a Theorem by Bezboruah & Shepherdson: The Bezboruah-Shepherdson Theorem for Markov Coding

-We define a reduction system on good polynomials where the basic step is either replacing an occurrence of $\mc x_1^2$ by $(n+2)x_0\mc x_1-\mc x_0^2+1$ or an occurrence of $\mc y_1^2$ by $(m+2)y_0\mc y_1-\mc y_0^2+1$ and transforming the resulting term to a good polynomial in the obvious way using the ring properties.
-Clearly, the result of the transformation is again good.
+We define a reduction system on good polynomials where the basic step is either replacing an occurrence of $\mc x_1^2$ by $(m+2)\mc x_0\mc x_1-\mc x_0^2+1$ or an occurrence of $\mc y_1^2$ by $(n+2)\mc y_0\mc y_1-\mc y_0^2+1$ and transforming the resulting term to a good polynomial in the obvious way using the ring properties.
+Clearly, the transformation preserves the value and its result is again good.
 We can see that this reduction terminates in a not-necessarily unique normal form by considering the multiset of $\mc x_1$-degrees and the multiset of $\mc y_1$-degrees occurring in the sum.
 With each reduction step one of the two multisets decreases in the multiset ordering.

 Let $\varSigma^\ast$ be a normal form obtained by the rewriting.
 Each monomial in $\varSigma^\ast$ contains at most one occurrence of $\mc x_1$ and at most one occurrence of $\mc y_1$.
 Let $k$ be the highest $\mc y$-degree of a monomial in $\Sigma^\ast$.
 We distinguish two cases: $k>0$ and $k=0$.